luiarthur/spatial_ams245/hw/hw4/tex/bayesPollutant.md

 \R(\cdot, \cdot))$, and $\R(\cdot, \cdot)$ is the correlation function.
 This model suggests errors at the observational level and spatial correlation of the ozone levels across the state.
 The design matrix $\X$ is chosen to contain a column of ones, longitude, and log elevation.
+Latitude was not included as latitude and longitude are strongly correlated (due to the shape of the state).
+Using only one instead of both of the location values may reduce multicollinearity.
 Note that $\sigma^2 \R$ is then the covariance function.

 The matern correlation, governed by range $(\phi)$ and smoothness $(\kappa)$ parameters, is chosen as the correlation function $(\R)$ for modeling